chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 1. Stop all the services at frontend nodes in Automate HA Cluster.

-1. Get the Autopreviously created number from the location `/var/tmp/` in Automate instance.
+1. Get the Automate version from the location `/var/tmp/` in Automate instance.
 Example: `frontend-4.x.y.aib`.

 1. Run the command at the Chef-Automate node of Automate HA cluster to get the applied config: